-California endured historic drought this year.
+California endured a historic drought this year.
 Now ski resorts are opening early due to a deluge of snow.

 For now, that good news means a pre-Halloween weekend opportunity to hit the slopes.
 Mammoth Mountain is hosting a costume contest this weekend, according to a post on Facebook.
 And at Palisades Tahoe, Spychalsky said they’ll be handing out candy to those who are dressed up.

-The early start this year is a reminder that even if climate change will mean later ski seasons long-term, “we should expect some years where we get enough snow dropped by these kind of amped up storms,” said Matthew Igel, a University of California, Davis assistant adjunct professor of meteorology.
+The early start this year is a reminder that even if climate change will mean later ski seasons long-term, “we should expect some years where we get enough snow dropped by these kind of amped-up storms,” said Matthew Igel, an assistant adjunct professor of meteorology at the University of California at Davis.

 “As a result of global warming, overall we expect warming and we expect less precipitation this time of year — but weather is complicated and highly variable,” he said.